Topologically Ordered Steady States in Open Quantum Systems

+From the above analysis, it becomes clear that to realize robust topological degeneracy, configurations contained in $|\text{ss}^{0,R}_\mu\rrangle$ and $|\text{ss}^{0,L}_\nu\rrangle$ $(\mu\neq \nu)$ are also required to differ in a highly non-local way.
+This is generally not easy to achieve, but our Model 1 in three (and higher) dimensions is designed to ensure that.
+Consequently, the 8-fold topological degeneracy will not be lifted to any finite-order perturbation, and weak local perturbations only causes an exponentially small level splitting between the topologically degenerate steady statess.
+More details are provided in \ref{sec:per3d}.

-The notable disparity between the behaviors in two dimensions and three dimensions can be comprehended through a more intuitive perspective.
+The notable disparity between the behaviors in two dimensions and three dimensions can be understood through a more intuitive perspective.
 In two dimensions, both types of topological defects are point-like.
 Starting from a defect-free state in a given sector, defects can be created in pairs under local perturbation, and then they can move randomly under the Lindblad dynamics and may relatively wind around a nontrivial cycle along the torus, causing mixing between topological sectors.
 The loss of topological memory indicates the absence of topological degeneracy.
-However, in three dimensions, though small loop defects may also be created by perturbation, they tend to shrink under the dynamics due to $\mathcal{L}_0$.
+However, in three dimensions, although small loop defects may also be created by perturbation, they tend to shrink under the dynamics due to $\mathcal{L}_0$.
 Under weak perturbations, the loop defects are therefore suppressed to small lengths and low densities.